Fault tolerant Operations in Majorana-based Quantum Codes: Gates, Measurements and High Rate Constructions: Parity superselection as a constraint on operators

 Consider the density operator, which in general can take the form

 Assume that the starting state is $\rho_{e}$ , suppose we perform a parity switching unitary $U$ such that we have $\rho_{o}$.
 We can represent a general unitary by the following form

 Conjugating $\rho = \rho_{e}$, with $U$, it is clear that one gets $\rho_o$ corresponds iff $U_{eo}$ is non-zero.
-However, parity SSR only allows $U$ to have a direct sum structure, so we arrive at a contradiction.
+However, parity SSR only allows $U$ to have a block diagonal structure, so we arrive at a contradiction.
 This means that we cannot implement parity switching operations unitarily.